folio-org/folio-s3-client/README.md

 ## Overview

-FOLIO S3-client supports both Minio and AWS S3 storages.
+FOLIO S3-client supports Minio S3 storage.
 It can be used when module should operate with data on S3 storage.
-The minio client is used by default.
 Any module can use the aws client by including this dependency:
 ```
     <dependency>
       <groupId>software.amazon.awssdk</groupId>